schedjoules/calendar-store-api/README.md

 There are no rate limits.
 We do count requests.
 If we think we can help you improve we will contact you.

 ##Help Us
 Please tell us how we can make the API better.
-If you have a specific feature request or if you found a bug, please use GitHub issues or send us an email.
+If you have a specific feature request or if you found a bug, please use GitHub issues or send us an email at info@schedjoules.com.